MQEnergy/chatcat/README.md

 <img src="assets/chatcat.png" width="180" height="180" />
 </p>

+### Notice: The project is still under development.
+Please do not use it directly.

 # Chatcat
 ChatCat More Safety ChatGPT Client Supports Mac (Intel, M1, M2), win7 and above systems